PrAndrian/StudyTracker/README.md

 # 10,000 Hour Study Tracker
+(PS: Princy is only helping, not its project)

 A minimalist time-tracking application inspired by the 10,000-hour mastery concept.

 This tool focuses on one core function: tracking minutes spent practicing or studying a skill over time.
 Users log sessions, see cumulative progress, and build awareness around consistency rather than short-term productivity.